popgengui/agestrucnb/README.md

 overview
 --------

-	our program is a front end that incorporates the simulation and ldne based population genetics functions provided by tiago antao's python program at https://github.com/tiagoantao/agestructurene.git, enhanced by multiple methods
+	Our program is a front end that incorporates the simulation and LDNe based population genetics functions provided by tiago antao's python program at https://github.com/tiagoantao/agestructurene.git, enhanced by multiple methods
 	for population subsampling when performing ld-based ne and nb estimations from